 Fish River Canyon - Orange River.
 Today we make our way to the border between Namibia and South Africa.
 The Orange River acts as a natural border and crossing this we make our way into South Africa.
 This afternoon we have the opportunity to enjoy a canoe trip on the Gariep River, home to a fantastic array of birdlife.
 You'll get the opportunity to take a paddle in the river as we explore by boat.

 Overnight: Orange River | Breakfast, Lunch, Dinner

-Orange River - Cederberg.
-This morning we continue south through the baron desert landscape of the Richtersveld.
+Orange River - Cederberg - Lambert's Bay.
+This morning we continue south through the barren desert landscape of the Richtersveld.
 After a short stop in the mining town of Springbok we head through the region known as Namaqualand.
 Each spring this area is awash with colour as the Namaqua wildflowers bloom across the region.
-Later we get to sample some of the fantastic wines produced in this region and the vineyard we visit has stunning views across the Cederberg Mountains.
+Later we have the option to sample some of the fantastic wines produced in this region and the vineyard we visit has stunning views across the Cederberg Mountains.

 Overnight: Lambert's Bay | Breakfast, Lunch, Dinner

 Cederberg - Cape Town.
 Departing the scenic Cederberg area we travel through the rich fruit growing area of Citrusdal before crossing the Piekenierskloof Pass to the Cape’s wine growing regions.
 As Table Mountain comes into view we will arrive at our final stop, Cape Town.
 Our late afternoon arrival marks the end of our adventure.
 We recommend extending your stay in this charming city.